Emily White (gardener): Return to New Zealand

 In 1882, White and her second husband returned to New Zealand with her children, where she purchased a 13-acre property at St Johns Hill, Wanganui, and built a large fourteen-room house called Grove House.
 Her second marriage ended unhappily after only two or three years, and her estranged husband moved to Australia where he died in 1888.

 White's garden at Grove House became known for its rare plants, both native and exotic, and attracted both local and international visitors between 1883 and 1905.
 It was a sizeable garden and in a formal style, featuring an orchard, a house cow and a croquet court.
 She introduced a number of species into New Zealand including the scarlet gerbera and the climbing buddleja, both from South Africa.
-She also made efforts to beautify the streets of Wanganui by planting red flowering gum and pohutukawa trees.
+She also made efforts to beautify the streets of Wanganui by planting red flowering gum and pōhutukawa trees.

 She was a member and patron of the Wanganui Horticultural Society, and an active supporter of the SPCA, the Women's Christian Temperance Union and the Anglican church.
 She was also close friends with Ellen Ballance, the wife of New Zealand premier John Ballance, and participated in women's rights campaigns and welfare work.
 She purchased and donated the land for Wanganui's first orphanage.

-In 1902 White published a book of reminiscences and stories about her garden called My New Zealand Garden, by A Suffolk Lady.
+In 1902, White published a book of reminiscences and stories about her garden called My New Zealand Garden, by A Suffolk Lady.
 The book was published in at least three editions in New Zealand by A. D. Willis of Wanganui.
 In 1903, after the sudden death of one of her sons, she subdivided the property at Grove House and built herself a smaller house in the garden.
 She then travelled to England with another son to arrange the English edition of her book, which was published in 1905 with black and white photographs.
 She returned to New Zealand that year, sold her Wanganui property and moved to Marton to live with her children, where she created a beautiful garden featuring trees imported from Melbourne.

 After the First World War she moved with her daughter to a small property in Wanganui East.
 She became known as Granny White, continued to garden and was a familiar and active figure in the area.
 Her children included a headmaster of Wanganui Collegiate School, a chaplain and a geologist.